Menu

 Why have a School Council?

-• Have the things you need to survive
+• have the things they need to survive

 Article 12 - the Rights of The Child: